Quality Improvement Program Framework

 |Intake Planner, Natalie Parliament||Service agreement updates, assist with and participate in process improvements|

-The Committee will meet monthly for the first six months to assist with setting benchmarks, review reports, and prepare monthly summary reports for the Director of Client Services.
+The Committee will meet monthly for the first six months to assist with setting benchmarks, review reports, and prepare monthly summary reports for the Vice President of of Client Services.

 At each meeting, the committee will review all PDCA forms, after being identified.
 The committee will review outcomes and recommendations, before signing off.